MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/asset-group.md

 This bulk field maps to the *Id* field of the [Campaign](campaign.md) record.

 **Add:** Read-only and Required.
 You must either specify an existing campaign identifier, or specify a negative identifier that is equal to the *Id* field of the parent [Campaign](campaign.md) record.
-This is recommended if you are adding new ad groups to a new campaign in the same Bulk file.
+This is recommended if you are adding new asset groups to a new campaign in the same Bulk file.
 For more information, see [Bulk File Schema Reference Keys](../bulk-service/bulk-file-schema.md#referencekeys).
 **Update:** Read-only and Required
 **Delete:** Read-only and Required